slav-gael/dont-go-bad/README.md

 ## Overview
-Don't Go Bad is a website designed to help you find recipes to use that one ingredient on before it goes bad supporting a variety of filters.
+Don't Go Bad is a website designed to help you find recipes to use that one ingredient on before it goes bad, supporting a variety of filters.
 It is currently being hosted at https://dont-go-bad.vercel.app

 ## Features
 Don't Go Bad allows the user to search for recipes from an extensive catalogue.
-Optional filters enable searching meals by region, name, main ingredient, and multiple ingredients.
+Optional filters enable searching for meals by region, name, main ingredient, and multiple ingredients.
 A pantry feature allows users to store multiple ingredients to search and filter by.

 ## Built With
 **Framework**: NextJS 16, React 18, typescript